Justin Pollard: Biography

 Apart from producing documentaries, Pollard runs a company that provides historical and script consultancy for historical feature films and television dramas.
-He has a long association with Indian director Shekhar Kapur and was historical consultant on his features Elizabeth, The Four Feathers, and Elizabeth: The Golden Age coaching cast (including Cate Blanchett, Joseph Fiennes, Geoffrey Rush, Richard Attenborough, Fanny Ardant, Vincent Cassel, John Gielgud and Heath Ledger) and crew in the historical background to the stories.
-He has also worked closely in developing other history-based features for directors, including Gillies MacKinnon, Sam Mendes, Jan de Bont and Neil Jordan.
-He was the historical consultant on Joe Wright's film, Atonement and has recently worked on two movies with Johnny Depp - Alice in Wonderland (2010 film) directed by Tim Burton, Pirates of the Caribbean: On Stranger Tides directed by Rob Marshall and Les Misérables directed by Tom Hooper.
+He has worked with Indian director Shekhar Kapur and was historical consultant on his features Elizabeth, The Four Feathers and Elizabeth: The Golden Age.
+He has developed other history-based features for directors, including Gillies MacKinnon, Sam Mendes, Jan de Bont and Neil Jordan.
+He was the historical consultant on Joe Wright's film, Atonement and has worked on two films with Johnny Depp - Alice in Wonderland (2010 film) directed by Tim Burton, Pirates of the Caribbean: On Stranger Tides directed by Rob Marshall and Les Misérables directed by Tom Hooper.

 In television he is the historical consultant for the MGM Television/History Channel drama Vikings and has recently worked on all four series of the Showtime hit The Tudors starring Jonathan Rhys Meyers and Camelot (TV series) starring Joseph Fiennes for Starz (TV network).

-Pollard is a regular columnist for History Today, Engineering & Technology and BBC History Magazine and a contributor to the QI books and Annuals including The Book of General Ignorance.
+Pollard is a columnist for History Today, Engineering & Technology and BBC History Magazine and a contributor to the QI books and Annuals including The Book of General Ignorance.
 His latest book World of the Vikings was released in November 2015.